fyrst-digital/elysium-docs/content/manual/cms-elements/slider.md

 ---
-title: Slider Element for Experience Worlds
+title: Slider Element for Shopping Experiences
 description: "In the slider, you can set a slide selection and the behavior and appearance of the slider.
-You can find the slider element in the block selection group Elysium Blocks in the Experience Worlds."
+You can find the slider element in the block selection group Elysium Blocks in the Shopping Experiences."
 ---

 ## Content: Set the Slide Selection